A one day trip from Paris to Normandy to see the D-Day landing beaches.

 Morning trains depart around 7:00 a.m. during the week.
 Special train schedules apply on Saturday, Sunday, and French holidays.
 Trains arrive back in Paris around 9:00 p.m. in low season (October - March) and about 10:15 p.m. during high season (April - September).
 If not booking your rail tickets through LinkParis.com, we ask that you hold off booking your rail tickets until we send exact instructions for train times after we process your booking.

-Why we love Normandy - What was once a humble region for fishing and apple growing somehow became the staging ground for the defeat of Hitler.
-I was overwhelmed by being right on the coast where the tide of World War II changed forever.
-My touring day started with a little hail (in April) and finished with a bright blue sky and wild winds.
+Why we love Normandy - We've been offering Normandy tours from Paris since 2002.
+We love the region.
+What was once a humble region for fishing and apple growing somehow became the staging ground for the defeat of Hitler.
+When I first visited, I was overwhelmed by being right on the coast where the tide of World War II changed forever.
 An amazing day.
 Read my full article about our Normandy tour. - Laura

 Nominated for three 2018 outstanding product and service awards by Atout France, the French Government Tourist Office